Southern Cuisine: Shrimp and Grits Fest

 As I've said before, "The heart and soul of Southern culture that brings everyone together is food.
 Food is love.
 Food is tradition.
 Food is celebrated."
 In addition to gumbo, shrimp and grits are also one of the most beloved foods of the Gulf Coast.
 Northwest Florida's affection for shrimp and grits was completely evident with the debut of the region's very first Shrimp & Grits Festival, with $20,000 in profits raised and donated to benefit the Boys and Girls Clubs of the Emerald Coast.
 The inaugural event sold out to more than one thousand attendees and was hosted at Destin Harbor in the heart of Destin.

 Shrimp and grits may seem fairly straightforward; however, twelve local restaurants and chefs brought their best incarnations of the popular comfort food.
 Cheese, gravy, scallions, edible flowers, bacon, mushrooms, sausage, spices, sauces and more were prominently featured in the cuisine among a fierce competition for winning Judge's Choice and the coveted People's Choice awards.
-As usual, part of our fun involves trying to correctly guess who the winners will be.
+As usual, part of the fun involves trying to correctly guess who the winners will be.
 However, the best part of the festival is the inspiration and creativity that goes into each sample, not only the ingredients and cooking techniques, but presentation.
 Surprisingly, some of the simpler samples were amazing as well as the more elaborate ones, but the winning element is all about the flavor.

-With the ongoing, relentless Covid-19 pandemic, nostalgia for the carefree days of large crowds gathered for celebrations, festivals and public events is appreciated now more than ever.
+With the ongoing, relentless Covid-19 pandemic, nostalgia for the carefree days of large crowds that have gathered for celebrations, festivals and public events is appreciated now more than ever.
 Historically, in my Northern community huge outdoor festivals celebrating food, heritage, common interests and much more are very popular throughout the summer and into Autumn.
 The pandemic changed all of that.
-I am so grateful my husband and I chose to attend the first annual Shrimp & Grits Festival on February 29 in what turned out to be the last opportunity to attend a live public event for the entire year.
+I am so grateful my husband and I chose to attend the first annual Shrimp & Grits Festival on February 29, 2020 in what turned out to be the last opportunity to attend a live public event for the entire year.
 For now, we relive the memories of that wonderful sunny Saturday overlooking Destin Harbor, sampling a wide range of presentations of a signature Southern dish.

 Looking into the future, we will continue attending and supporting large and small local festivals, such as Destin's Shrimp & Grits Fest and the Sandestin Gumbo Fest when we are so fortunate to resume live events.
 Not only do they showcase local businesses, they are such an important part of our society for mind, body and soul.